3D Printing FAQ’s

-Freight is charged at $4 for samples, $9.95 for all X3D Full Roll Filaments at Standard delivery (5-7 days) and $19.95 for 4 rolls and over.
-For an additional charge of $15 we offer Express Delivery option.
+Freight is charged at $4 for samples, $9.95 for all X3D Full Roll Filaments at Standard delivery up to 3 rolls (5-7 days) and $19.95 for 4 rolls and over.
+For an additional charge of $19.95 we offer Express Delivery option.

 After ordering online, you will receive an email confirmation from eWAY containing your order details.
 You will also receive a confirmation email from X3D detailing your purchase.
 This will confirm receipt of your order within a few minutes of ordering.